juanbrujo/CrawlMapper/README.md

 4. Add tests if applicable
 5. Submit a pull request

+## Troubleshooting

+### Common Issues

+**Sitemap not found (404/403/406 errors):**
+- Verify the website exists and is accessible
+- Some websites don't have sitemap.xml files
+- Try different common sitemap locations like `/sitemap_index.xml`

+**Network timeouts:**
+- Some websites may be slow to respond
+- The default timeout is 10 seconds
+- Check your internet connection

+**No results found:**
+- Try different search terms
+- Verify the sitemap contains URLs
+- Check that the website's content matches your search term

+### Tips
+- Use simple domain names (e.g., `example.com`) for easiest usage
+- The tool automatically handles `www` and HTTPS protocols
+- Search is case-insensitive
+- Progress is shown every 10 pages processed

 ## Notes

 - The tool includes a 500ms delay between requests to be respectful to servers